thomasp85/hierarchicalSets/README.md

 static visualization with interactivity, but not all interactive visualizations can be used in a static way.
 That being said, it could be fun to experiment with said augmentation within a shiny app.
-Also, the implementation begins to struggle when being used with thousands of sets and millions of elements - some C++ wizardry might be warranted for such huge datasets.
+Also, the implementation begins to struggle (just slow down actually) when being used with thousands of sets and millions of elements - some C++ wizardry might be warranted for such huge datasets.

+Another nice idea I have in mind is to be able to keep set and element metadata within the HierarchicalSet object and seemlessly use it for plotting.